tiepdotme/samui-samui.de/content/post/2007/07/2007-07-04-buddha-erscheinung.md

 ---
 {{< figure src="/wp-content/old-images/237" wraptag="div.jpg" >}}

-> A human-shaped shadow in the middle of a rainbow halo appears on Zushan Mountain after a heavy rainfall in Qinhuangdao, North China&#8217;s Heibei Province, July 1, 2007.
+> A human-shaped shadow in the middle of a rainbow halo appears on Zushan Mountain after a heavy rainfall in Qinhuangdao, North China's Heibei Province, July 1, 2007.
 The vision, which many tourists believed to be the Buddha, stayed for more than an hour. [via][1]

 Auch im Buddhismus gibt es Erscheinungen ;)